mesosphere-backup/hdfs-deprecated/README.md

 Building HDFS-Mesos
 --------------------------
 1. Customize configuration in `conf/*-site.xml`.
 All configuration files updated here will be used by the scheduler and also bundled with the executors.
+  * If you are running on a mesos based cluster with [mesos-dns](https://github.com/mesosphere/mesos-dns), the example config for mesosphere/dcos should work `cp example-conf/mesosphere-dcos/* conf/`
 2. `./bin/build-hdfs`
 3. Run `./bin/build-hdfs nocompile` to skip the `gradlew clean package` step and just re-bundle the binaries.
 4. To remove the project build output and downloaded binaries, run `./bin/build-hdfs clean`.